Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Complete Implementation Details

-\paragraph{Details about our diagnosis in \figref{diagnosis_shortcut} (b).} To precisely control the sample counts for each verb-object pair, we select a $4 \times 4$ toy set from the Sth-Com~\cite{li2024c2c} dataset.
+\topic{Details about our diagnosis in Figure 2 (b).} To precisely control the sample counts for each verb-object pair, we select a $4 \times 4$ toy set from the Sth-Com~\cite{li2024c2c} dataset.
 This set contains four verb labels (`Moving sth down', `Moving sth up', `Pushing sth from left to right', and `Pushing sth from right to left') and four object labels (Book, Remote, Glass, Bottle).
-The training set consists of the four diagonal pairs (refer to \figref{diagnosis_shortcut} (b)) with 40 samples per pair.
+As shown in Figure 2 in the main paper and \figref{shortcuts_vit}, the training set consists of the four diagonal pairs with 40 samples per pair.
 The test set comprises two distinct splits: seen compositions (25 samples per pair) and unseen compositions (30 samples per pair).
 We use 8 frames for input videos.
+In \figref{shortcuts_vit}, we demonstrate that the object-driven verb shortcut learning observed with CLIP~\cite{radford2021clip} in the main paper emerges identically even in a randomly initialized model.
+This indicates that this phenomenon is not a side effect of pre-trained knowledge, but rather a structural issue inherent to ZS-CAR.

-\paragraph{Details about our diagnosis in \figref{diagnosis_baseline}.} In \figref{diagnosis_baseline} in the main paper, we present the learning curves of the baseline model~\cite{li2024c2c} trained on the Sth-com~\cite{li2024c2c}.
+\topic{Details about our diagnosis in Figure 3.} In Figure 3 in the main paper, we present the learning curves of the baseline model~\cite{li2024c2c} trained on the Sth-com~\cite{li2024c2c}.
 We further present diagnostic results for both the baseline and \ours{} on EK100-com in \figref{ekcom_observation}.
-We define two diagnostic metrics, False Seen Prediction (FSP) ratio and False Co-occurrence Prediction (FCP) ratio.
-FSP measures the proportion of unseen validation samples incorrectly classified as seen compositions:
+We define two misclassification ratios, False Seen Prediction (FSP) and False Co-occurrence Prediction (FCP).
+We first collect the misclassified unseen composition samples into the set